Vision-Live/bdsi.utwente.nl/_news/call-for-proposals-2022.md

 ### Criteria - How to apply

 Applications can be submitted by sending a proposal to [bdsi@utwente.nl](mailto:bdsi@utwente.nl?subject=BDSi%20Data%20Science%20grant%202022) with the subject “BDSi Data Science grant 2022”.
+A proposal template is available [here](/assets/files/templates/BDSi-grant-template.docx).

 A proposal should: